 and change the value of the

-mpi_command field to an appropriate command.
+mpi_command field as needed.
 It can furthermore be convenient to add a default allocation for your jobs to run on (you can override this later from your ASE script).
 To select an allocation, edit the value of the

 More about configuring storq¶

-This section contains a more thorough description about the configuration process and what options are available.
+This section contains a more thorough description of the configuration process and the available options.